Midnight Records – W. 23rd Street, Chelsea NYC – closed

 Spent many a happy hour and quite a bit of coin in this store when it was open.
 Unlike many of my other haunts, I mostly bought new records here (though they did have a few used records).
 This was mainly a place for reissues of a host of lesser known 60s bands, mostly as compilations.
 It also had its own label (Midnight Records) which issued a number of garage revival records that were quite good.
 One of my personal favorites was the Cheepskates – Run Better Run from 1984.
 The shop was owned by J. D. Martignon, and always had something good playing on the stereo, which is how I first learned of the Jam.
-They featured a number of books about music too, and had a guide to compilations, if I’m not mistaken.
+They featured a number of books about music too, and had a guide to 60s punk and psych compilations.

 Here’s a picture of J. D. Martignon, who passed away in 2016.